The Trimline Telephone: Shaping the Modern Phone Experience

 Technological Advancements

-Another significant innovation was the integration of a small light in the dial pad, activated when the handset was lifted.
-This feature made nighttime dialing much easier and safer, eliminating the need to fumble for a light switch in the dark.
-Some models even included a "night light" function that kept the dial illuminated at a low level when the phone was not in use, serving as a subtle nightlight in bedrooms or hallways.
+A small light built into the dial pad that turned on when the handset was lifted was another important feature.
+This feature made calling at night much safer and faster because you didn't have to look for a light switch in the dark.
+Some types even had a "night light" feature that kept the dial lit up at a low level when the phone wasn't being used.
+This could be used as a soft nightlight in halls or bedrooms.

 A Symbol of Modernity